catseye/The-Dossier/article/Text Adventures of Note.md

 ---------------------------

 These are presented in roughly the order I encountered them in.

-This does not contain any classics.
-I've put them in another list.

 ### African Adventure: In Search of Dr. Livingston